Pomegranate Inhibits Prostate Cancer PSA Rise

 Research has determined that pomegranate reduces PSA growth in men treated with prostate cancer, and another study from a Taiwan university has confirmed that pomegranate inhibits prostate cancer cells from growing.

-In their double-blind, placebo-controlled study, the Johns Hopkins researchers tested 104 men who had recurring prostate cancer patients who were treated at multiple health centers.
+Johns Hopkins Prostate Cancer Center researchers tested 104 men who had recurring prostate cancer.
+They were treated at multiple health centers.
 The patients – with an average age of about 75 years old – were given either one or three grams of a pomegranate extract for a year and a half.

 Both pomegranate extract groups experienced a slowing of PSA growth after being treated with the extracts.
 Those taking the one gram dose went from having their PSA levels doubling in about 12 months to their PSAs doubling in 18.8 months.
 The three-gram dose group also had a slowing of PSA growth – from an average of 12 months to 17.6 months.